Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City: Computational Experiments and Results

 \subsubsection{\emph{Abandonment Percentage}}

-A youth may stop receiving a particular service or abandon the system completely for various reasons such as feeling limited by organizational restrictions, avoiding conflict and abuse, relapse, health concerns, or the inability to find stable housing \citep{Donley-2012}.
+A youth may stop receiving a particular service or abandon the system completely for various reasons, such as feeling limited by organizational restrictions, avoiding conflict and abuse, relapse, health concerns, or the inability to find stable housing \citep{Donley-2021}.
 Uncertainty exists regarding the number of youth abandoning the system while receiving services.
 Accordingly, we performed sensitivity analysis regarding the percentage of youth abandoning the system ($\theta$), which in our base model is set to 20\%.
 Service provider interviews revealed that almost half of youth who abandon the system leave within the first three days of arrival.
-Therefore when modeling abandonment, we assume that half of the youth that abandon have a service duration ($d_{y,i}$) that follows a normal distribution with mean of 3 days and standard deviation of 0.5 days, whereas the other half has their duration decrease to 33.3\% of the original duration. \\
+Therefore when modeling abandonment, we assume that half of the youth who abandon have a service duration ($d_{y,i}$) that follows a normal distribution with mean of 3 days and standard deviation of 0.5 days, whereas the other half has their duration decrease to third of the original duration.

-Table \ref{tab:abandonment_overflow} shows that a 10\% increase in the abandonment percentage decreases the average need for overflow by 86\%.
-In comparison, a 10\% decrease in abandonment increases the average overflow by 119\%.
-When the percentage of youth abandoning the system is between 10-30\%, Figure \ref{fig:abandonment} shows that in Organization 2 the in-house capacity and extra in-house resources are exhausted, leading to the need for overflow around day 40.
-When the abandonment level is at 10\%, the number of referred youth actively in the overflow shelter reaches a daily maximum of 54.
-In contrast, only 11 youth are directed when abandonment increases to 30\%.
+Table \ref{tab:abandonment_overflow} shows that a 10\% increase in abandonment decreases the average need for overflow by 20\% (from 80.4 to 64.7).
+In comparison, a 10\% decrease in abandonment increases the average overflow by 16\% (from 80.4 to 93).
+When the percentage of youth abandonment is between 10--30\%, Figure \ref{fig:abandonment} shows that in Organization 2 the in-house capacity and extra in-house resources are exhausted, resulting in the need for overflow around day 40.
+When the abandonment level is at 10\%, the average number of referred youth actively in the overflow shelter peaks at 70.
+In contrast, on average across 10 runs, only 42 youth are directed when abandonment increases to 30\%.

 While it is challenging to estimate the rate and drivers of abandonment, these appear to have significant influence on capacity expansion decisions.
 Although beyond the scope of this study, we maintain that it is crucial to understand the reasons for youth abandonment and to decrease the percentage of youth abandoning the system.
 In turn, reduced abandonment is likely to decrease the vulnerability of runaway and homeless youth to being trafficked or exploited.